damikun/trouble-training/Doc/OpenTelemetry.md

 **Spans**

-A span is the building block of a `trace` and represents a piece of the workflow in the distributed system. (*WriteToDB, SendNotification, HandleCommand*)
+A span is the building block of a `trace` and represents part of the workflow in the distributed system. (*WriteToDB, SendNotification, HandleCommand*)

 A span represents an operation within a transaction and encapsulates:
  - An operation name
- - A start and finish timestamp
+ - A timestamp for start and end
  - A list of key-value pairs.
 (Custom Attributes)
- - Parent's Span identifier.
+ - The span identifier of the parent.
- - SpanContext information required to reference a Span
+ - SpanContext information required to reference a span.

 - `Span name` concisely identifies the work represented by the Span.
 Example: `get_account/{accountId}`